shashankrnr32/mongodb-application-sharding/README.md

 4. Automatic Hint Resolution Callback discovery for Spring Beans using ApplicationContext
 5. Custom configuration available for Sharding, validation of shards etc.
 6. Tested using Spring's Mongo Template and Repository

+## Roadmap

+This project is in its budding stage.
+But I do see a lot of features that can be added.

+1. Sharding support for Mongo Client (without the need of spring dependencies).
+This would support both executable and reactive Mongo Clients.
+2. More customization to Sharding options to allow dynamic shards, custom validations etc.
+3. Support non-sharded collections within a sharded database.
+4. Support to query from all the shards when the library is unable to route the query to a particular shard.
+5. Configuring Sharding from property files without writing any Java Code
+6. Support Aggregation queries
+7. Custom ID generator for the sharded entities.
+8. And so much more...!

 ## Code Analysis